-Hurricane Laura could bring quick-rising water levels as tides turn, National Weather Service says
+Hurricane Laura closes in: Tropical storm force winds reach Louisiana as rains, incoming tide converge

 “The deepest water will occur along the immediate coast near the landfall location, where the surge will be accompanied by large and destructive waves.
 Surge-related flooding depends on the relative timing of the surge and the tidal cycle, and can vary greatly over short distances.”

 Port Arthur, Texas, has a 15-foot sea wall protecting the city, which lies directly in the storm’s path.
-Authorities worry the wall may not be enough with the next high tide expected early Thursday morning, just hours after the storm’s predicted landfall.
+Authorities worry the wall may not be enough; the next high tide is expected early Thursday morning, just hours after the storm’s predicted landfall.

+The NWS warned of flash flooding along streams and in urban areas beginning Thursday afternoon – cropping up from eastern Texas, through Louisiana and into Arkansas.
+Flooding along freshwater rivers also is expected.

+And the weather service revised its estimate of how far the storm surge could reach inland to 40 miles, warning it could take days for flood waters to recede.

 STORM SURGE DURING HURRICANES: WHAT ARE THEY AND HOW CAN YOU PREPARE

-Laura’s arrival will be almost exactly 15 years after Hurricane Katrina brought devastating flooding to the region on Aug.
-29, 2005.
+Laura’s arrival will be almost exactly 15 years after Hurricane Katrina brought devastating flooding to the region in 2005.
 That storm’s massive surge overwhelmed the levees in New Orleans and flooded the Mississippi coast, leaving more than 1,800 dead.

 Several cities directly in the storm's path were urging residents to evacuate.

 More than 385,000 residents were told to flee the Texas cities of Beaumont, Galveston and Port Arthur.
-Another 200,000 were ordered to leave low-lying Calcasieu Parish in southwestern Louisiana, where forecasters said as many as 13 feet of storm surge topped by waves could leave whole communities submerged.
+Another 200,000 were ordered to leave low-lying Calcasieu Parish in southwestern Louisiana, where forecasters said as many as 13 feet of storm surge topped by waves could submerge whole communities.

+Energy companies also evacuated oil and gas platforms in the Gulf of Mexico and shut down coastal refineries.
+But while some oil production would be hindered by the storm, experts said fuels shortages for American consumers would be unlikely.

 CLICK HERE FOR THE FOX NEWS APP